Skip to content

-Sometimes you just want to get all the records for all the domains you have hosted at Route 53.
+Sometimes you just want to get all the records for all the domains you have hosted at Amazon Route 53.
 You might want to look through them for some setting or anomaly.
 But clicking around the AWS console is tedious.

 The AWS API can rescue you from the tedium.
 With two simple commands, you can see all your DNS records.